 CSU Mental Health and Well-Being Support Services for Students

 - YOU@CSU – Your online 24/7 student success tool has new content regularly added to address timely topics like finding your voice amidst social injustices and how to support your mental health during difficult times.
-Find these resources, self-assessment tools, and more at you.colostate.edu or login through RAMweb.
+Find these resources, self-assessment tools, and more online or login through RAMweb.

 - SilverCloud Health – Online modules based on Cognitive Behavioral Therapy are free for students.
 Boost skills to improve your well-being and manage anxiety and depression, improve your sleep, or boost your body image.
-A variety of self-guided modules can be found on YOU@CSU or at health.colostate.edu/silvercloud.
-Some modules include virtual coaching support, when available or with a referral from Counseling Services.
+Some modules include virtual coaching support, when available, or with a referral from Counseling Services.

 - Counseling Services – By paying student fees, CSU students have access to a wide range of mental health support resources at no additional cost.
 Visit Counseling Services on the 3rd floor of the CSU Health and Medical Center, and we’ll work together to find the services that are right for you.
-Learn more about what to expect at a Counseling Services appointment.
 If you are a graduate assistant, you might also be eligible for the Employee Assistance Program (EAP).

-- The Psychological Services Center is a community mental health agency affiliated with the Psychology Department of Colorado State University at psychology.colostate.edu/PSC/
+- The Psychological Services Center is a community mental health agency affiliated with the Psychology Department of Colorado State University.

 - Rams Fail Forward – Recovering and learning from failure is important to success.
-Students can take the Rams Fail Forward pledge and learn more about how to bounce back from failure at health.colostate.edu/RamsFailForward.
+Students can take the Rams Fail Forward pledge and learn more about how to bounce back from failure.

 - Events – The Graduate School and Graduate Student Council typically offer events for support groups.
 Visit the Graduate Student Council website and our event calendar to learn what is scheduled.